lanni0619/tourAPP/readme.md

 <img src="https://i.imgur.com/N1pLRR5.jpeg" alt="view-route" style="width:500px; border-radius:1rem"/>

-- All data used to displayed with the front end are processed in view routes
+- All data used to displayed with the front-end are processed in view routes
 - The "isLoggedIn" middleware is only used to detect login or not.
-- Those route protected by protect middleware (JWT) should login first to access.
+- Those route protected by protect middleware (JWT) should login before accessing.

 ### Tour Route

 <img src="https://i.imgur.com/a0wv5ka.jpeg" alt="tour-route" style="width:500px; border-radius:1rem"/>

 - This route contain basic CRUD operation, statistic and geospatial query api.
-- CRUD operations is comply with RESTful architecture.
+- CRUD is comply with RESTful architecture.
 - Statistic data API are built by mongodb aggregation pipeline.

 ### Review Route